 The electromagnetic feeders give greater control over the product, providing either a continuous feed, or a feed that can be regularly stopped and started for a more measured throughput.
 These feeders are generally used for applications that demand careful handling, such as in food processing environments.
 The twin-motor feeders are designed to give a continuous, even flow of product.
 These feeders are generally used for more heavy duty applications, where high throughputs are required over gentle handling.

 All feeders are designed to be simple to operate, and once set up, require virtually no maintenance.
-Should you require any more information about our vibratory feeders, do not hesitate to contact us.
+Should you require any more information about our vibratory feeders, do not hesitate to contact us using the form below.